observablehq/runtime/README.md

 <a href="#variable_import" name="variable_import">#</a> <i>variable</i>.<b>import</b>(<i>name</i>, [<i>alias</i>, ]<i>module</i>)

-Redefines this variable to import the value of the variable with the specified *name* from the specified [*module*](#modules).
-The subsequent name of this variable is the specified *name*, or if specified, the *alias*.
+Redefines this variable as an alias of the variable with the specified *name* in the specified [*module*](#modules).
+The subsequent name of this variable is the specified *name*, or if specified, the given *alias*.
 The order of arguments corresponds to the standard import statement: `import {name as alias} from "module"`.
 For example, consider the module *a* which defines a variable named `foo`:

 ```js
 var runtime = d3.runtime();